System Design Space

 Contract as CI gate

-The pipeline should not skip a release if there are incompatible contract changes.
+The CI pipeline should block releases that introduce incompatible contract changes.

 Integration testing at scale

-• Ephemeral test environments per PR/branch with a subset of production topology.
+• Ephemeral test environments per PR or branch with a representative slice of the production topology.

-• Seed datasets + replay real scenarios to check ordering and data consistency.
+• Seed datasets and replayed real scenarios to validate ordering and data consistency.

-• Fault injection in integration tests: packet loss, time skew, broker rebalance, DB failover.
+• Fault injection in integration tests: packet loss, clock skew, broker rebalancing, database failover.

-• Observability in tests: trace/span correlation, queue lag, retry depth, saturation signals.
+• Observability in tests: trace/span correlation, queue lag, retry depth, and saturation signals.

 Practical checklist